junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 There are lights like small stars flying from all directions toward Cas.
 Whatever he's doing, the food source is coming to him like whales eating in the ocean.

 Dean watches the light show with gaped mouth.
 "If you can do that, why did we even bother hunting them one by one?" he can't help asking but Cas is probably too occupied to answer him right this moment.
-Dean just watches the light going through his mouth and dissolves into the bright figure he's gradually turning into.
+Dean just watches the light going through his mouth and dissolving into the bright figure he's gradually turning into.

 Cas is like an expanding supernova, lightening to as bright as a Sun, and more soul lights are still flying toward his opened mouth.

 Dean's amazement quickly turns into panic.
 "Maybe don't eat all of them, Cas?"
 He says desperately, hoping Cas can still hear him in the middle of the big light circle.
 "Or take it slowly?"

 The souls fly in a slower speed now after his suggestion.
-Dropped from the shoot bullet speed at the very beginning, now they are just like birds flying.
+Dropped from the shooting bullet speed at the very beginning, now they are just like birds flying.
 It seems like Cas does hear him.
-Dean feels a lot better.
+Dean feels slightly more relieved.

 Then Cas drops to his knees suddenly, clutching his chest.
 The incoming lights stop abruptly.

 "Cas!"
 Dean yells and dashes toward the angel.
-The light around him slightly recedes, so is the light in his pupils.
+The light around him gradually recedes, so is the light in his pupils.

 The veins on Cas's face and neck are popped up with dark black color, moving under his skin like black worms creeping out.

 Dean has seen enough weird things in his life and this still freaks him out.

-He puts his hands on Cas's shoulders, holding him straight just in case he collapses or vomits -- which by the look of his pale look and the black patterns in the blood veins, seems to be the very next thing he's about to do.
+He puts his hands on Cas's shoulders, holding him straight just in case he collapses or vomits -- which by the look of his pale face and the black patterns in the blood veins, seems to be the very next thing he's about to do.

 Cas's eyes are opened but unfocused.

 "Talk to me, Cas, buddy, what's wrong?"
 Dean watches him closely.

 Cas's chest heaves and falls violently.
-His breath is so uneven as if he's trying so hard to keep something inside him in control.
+His breath is so uneven as if he's trying so hard to keep some pain inside him under control.

 Then he finally shifts his eyes onto Dean's face.

 "The Leviathans," Cas manages to spit out the word with croaked voice, even deeper than his usual voice.

 "What about them?"
 Dean doesn't follow.
-He wipes Cas's sweat on his forehead with his finger -- since when does angels sweat?
+He wipes Cas's sweat on his forehead with his fingers -- since when do angels sweat?
 Cas's skin feels cold -- he's definitely sick if he's a human.

 "In me.
 They're in me and they're alive."
-Cas's face furrows so deeply, he has to close his eyes.
+Cas's face furrows deeply.
+He has to close his eyes.

-"Oh God."
-Dean gasps sharply.
+"Oh God," Dean gasps sharply.
 He remembers the black goo he fed Cas with when they barely survived that siege, and it was definitely still moving.
 And he remembers the filthy thing can practically glue themselves together no matter how many pieces he cuts them.
 Which means they are reassembling inside Cas, however that's happening.

 "I poisoned you," Dean realizes with horror, "Right when I thought I was helping you recover, I was killing you."